-Users are strongly advised to utilize Windows 7, Windows Server 2008 or Windows Vista.
-At some point, even Windows XP may no longer be supported by Microsoft or by Manifold.
+Users are strongly advised to utilize Windows 8, Windows Server 2012, Windows 7 or Windows Server 2008.
+At some point, even Windows Vista may no longer be supported by Microsoft or by Manifold.

 Manifold is not supported for use in Macintosh or any other non-native PC environment using Windows emulators.
 It is only supported in true PC compatibles with direct access to the PC hardware not mediated by middleware such as virtual machine emulators, remote consoles, timesharing console servers, attempts to allow "floating" use of Manifold installed on one machine to be used by a variety of client machines and the like.
 If you want to use floating licenses, acquire a Manifold License Server license and use that.

 Internet Recommended - Manifold products are delivered by download so you must have access to Internet to download the installation files, either to install them on the target computer or at least to be able to copy them to a USB drive or some other media to bring to the computer upon which they will be installed.
 Internet access will also be required to obtain activation keys for your serial number.
 This is more convenient and can be done automatically if the target computer is connected to Internet.
 Although Manifold does not require direct connection to Internet while operating, some features such as the use of Image Servers and Geocoding Servers will require Internet connectivity for operation.